ZakirG/StickyBrain/README.md

 ## Features

+### Core Features
-- **Floating Window**: Translucent window that stays on top while you work
+- **Floating Window**: Frameless black window that stays positioned where you place it
+- **Two-Column Layout**: RAG results on the left, web search suggestions and results on the right
-- **Real-time Analysis**: Automatically processes your Stickies content as you type
+- **Real-time Analysis**: Automatically processes your Stickies content as you type with incremental updates
-- **Vector Search**: Uses ChromaDB for semantic similarity search
+- **Vector Search**: Uses ChromaDB for semantic similarity search with 0.3 similarity threshold
+- **Smart Filtering**: Excludes content from your currently active sticky to avoid redundancy

+### AI-Powered Intelligence
-- **AI Summarization**: GPT-powered summaries connecting your current thoughts with past notes
+- **RAG Summarization**: GPT-4.1 creates focused summaries connecting your current thoughts with past notes
+- **Web Research**: Automatically generates and executes 3 targeted web search queries
+- **Page Selection**: AI chooses the 2 most valuable web pages for detailed analysis
+- **Content Scraping**: Extracts readable text from selected web pages
+- **StickyBrain Synthesis**: Combines RAG insights with web research into a single focused insight

+### User Experience
+- **User Goals**: Collapsible panel to set personal goals that influence AI suggestions
+- **Incremental Updates**: See results appear in real-time as each processing stage completes
+- **Manual Controls**: Refresh button, Run Embeddings button, and Clear button for manual control
+- **Expandable Content**: Click to expand/collapse snippet content and web page details
+- **Position Memory**: Window remembers its last position on screen

+### Technical Features
+- **Dual-Path Processing**: RAG and web search pipelines run in parallel for faster results
+- **Robust Fallbacks**: Graceful degradation when APIs are unavailable
-- **Privacy-First**: All processing happens locally with ChromaDB
+- **Privacy-First**: All RAG processing happens locally with your ChromaDB instance

 ## Requirements